nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation Details

-The implementation of the `add` command involves creating a new `Student` object and storing it in `AddressBook`. <br>
+The implementation of the `add` command involves creating a new `Student` object and storing it in `AddressBook`.

-Given below is a class diagram on the `Student` class and the classes related to its attributes: <br>
+Given below is a class diagram on the `Student` class and the classes related to its attributes:

 ![student_diagram](images/StudentClassDiagram.png)